waterquarks/mangomaker/README.md

 ## About

 This is a very simple market maker for https://trade.mango.markets, built in anticipation to the [SRM trading competitions](https://twitter.com/mangomarkets/status/1545076351509712896).
 It quotes perps and hedges in spot.
-With thoroughly commented code, it is intended to serve as a hands-on technical introduction to Mango Markets and as a starting point for your own bot.
+With thoroughly descriptive code, it is intended to serve as a hands-on technical introduction to Mango Markets and as a starting point for your own bot.

 Happy to help you out with any questions - join the Discord at [discord.gg/mangomarkets](https://discord.gg/mangomarkets) and ask away in #dev-marketmaker.